zvrablik/geocodingMockServer/README.md

 * the application main page is http://localhost:8081/mockServer/ or https://localhost:8444/mockServer
 * to hit the counter use http://localhost:8081/mockServer/geocode or https://localhost:8444/mockServer/geocode

-The server is now just dummy server to count the requests per second.
-Does not return any goecoding result.
+The server is just dummy server to count the requests per second.
+Does return constant geocoding results.
+Only what is changing is the lat, long and place id.
-The report is generated per second but only if there was at least one request since last report.
+The request report is generated per second into standard output but only if there was at least one request since last report.